Kotlin/KEEP/proposals/type-checking-of-reified-types.md

 ```

 Inline functions are inlined at compile-time.
 Operations involving reified type parameters are annotated with special bytecode instructions.
 Bytecode is post-processed at call-site, where corresponding type arguments are known.
 Hence, all information is available at compile-time to produce this error although one might argue that this results in leaking abstraction.

+## Realization

+Since the naive solution mentioned above (just copy the code to inline before compilation) needs access to the source code of the inline function it is not feasible.
+The current solution uses special bytecode instructions in the body of inline functions, which are post-processed after inlining.
+This approach can be enhanced to replace any call to methods on instances of the reified type by one typechecked at call-site.

 ## Open Questions